FelizNavidad-D/Gen-2-Recomp-Mods/README.md

   available field moves a Pokemon can learn as long as the trainer has the TM/HM

+Fruit Tree Revamp
+- Berries and apricorns no longer have a wait time
+- can pick a number from 1-7 per interaction

+Kurt Revamp
+- revamps Kurt's apricorn script
+- Kurt will take your apricorns and ask you if you want to turn them into balls
+- amount received is random (1-3) per Ball

 Limit Break
 - breaks the level 100 cap for player and opposing trainers